-(Executive Director) Resigned 1 July 2019 (Non-Executive Director) Appointed 1 July 2019
+(Non-Executive Director)

 Mr McKeon is a founding Director of AFG and the Group's former Managing Director.
 Mr McKeon has worked for more than 31 years in the financial services industry.
 He has considerable management, capital raising, public company and sales experience and is an experienced director in both the public and private arenas.
-In addition to his role as Non-Executive Director of AFG, Mr McKeon is the Chair of Establish Property Group (EPG), a privately-owned company specialising in debt and equity funding solutions for property developers, property development, mortgage fund investments and other opportunities for sophisticated and wholesale investors.
+In addition to his role as Non-Executive Director of AFG, Mr McKeon is the Chair of Establish Property Group (EPG).